REI Co-op Trekker - Women's Review

 Our Analysis and Test Results

+One of the heaviest and bulkiest of the pads we've tested, the REI Trekker is also very comfortable and affordable.
 The Trekker is a decent choice for camping activities that you don't have to carry it far, like boating or very short mileage, family backpacking trips.
-It's a good value for someone who doesn't want to spend a lot of money on a higher end car camping pad.
+It's a good value for someone who doesn't want to spend a lot of money on a higher-end car camping pad.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More